umbcdata602/howtos/README.md

     * An expandable menu item under "Course Management" called: "Control Panel"
         * This is where you start Blackboard Collaborate sessions, check student grades, etc.

-# HOWO: Create a test
+# HOWTO: Create a test

 There are 3 paths to create a test.
 This can be confusing.
 In each case, start in the left-hand menu: